dreamofTaotao/ESP8266NodeMCU-LUA/README.md

   After I compelete this Chinese Version ,I will might code some coding about those Modules.Only according to the API reference，it didn't understand it clearly

+## Folder->NodeMCU-Examples

+  I add this folder,beacause I think there will be some problems in the Esp8266NodeMCU Chinese'document.Those examples could help you to comprehend document.And there is the appendix for those examples,[Click me to check it](https://github.com/dreamofTaotao/ESP8266NodeMCU-LUA/tree/master/NodeMCU-Examples).

 ## Important Module
 Why I said Important,this isn't represent others unimportant.Instead of in our life,we use those module frequently.Like timer,we will nearly use it in our every project.So I think some examples are necessary.I will add some examples in a new Folder and I will provide a